 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Referrals are the best way to pick an attorney.
+Referral remains the best way to hire a real estate.
 Find someone with a good reputation.
-Make sure to shop around and compare options before agreeing to work with any particular lawyer.
+Shop around, ask your real estate agent, and compare options before agreeing to work with any particular lawyer.

 While no one likes paying additional costs on top of the expenses needed to close on a home, hiring an experienced attorney is highly recommended, especially if you’re buying a condo or co-op in NYC.
 Real estate attorney fees in New York are very reasonable, and they will protect you from the myriad of things that can go wrong during closing and ensure that the process is as smooth as possible.